What is MACRA?

 Additionally, practices that drag their feet will end up missing out on commercial contracts focused on value because they won’t have the systems in place to participate, she adds.

-Clinicians can avoid a payment reduction and stay budget neutral in 2019 just by reporting on something in 2017, such as one Merit-Based Incentive Payment System (MIPS) measure or one improvement activity.
+Clinicians can avoid MACRA penalties and stay budget neutral in 2019 just by reporting on something in 2017, such as one Merit-Based Incentive Payment System (MIPS) measure or one improvement activity.
 That has led some practices to look for a measure—any measure—that can keep them from receiving a penalty.

 While that’s understandable, it’s not the right approach, Ballou-Nelson says.
 Instead, clinicians should use this transition year to really think about their quality goals and work to put the right systems in place to capture the data.